 That will including tax increases on all Americans, not just the wealthy, the group argues.

 Also, some plan variants including those proposed by Sens.
 Bernie Sanders (I-Vt.) and Elizabeth Warren (D-Mass.) call for the elimination of all private health insurance offerings, including those offered by employers, which currently cover roughly 180 million Americans.

-Claiming that Medicare for All is a “human right,” Sanders said on his website that it is a “single-payer, national health insurance program to provide everyone in America with comprehensive health care coverage, free at the point of service.”
+Claiming that Medicare for All is a “human right,” Sanders that it is a “single-payer, national health insurance program to provide everyone in America with comprehensive health care coverage, free at the point of service.”

 “No networks, no premiums, no deductibles, no copays, no surprise bills.”

 But critics point to similar plans in Western countries where the government manages most healthcare options.
 They note that in nearly all cases, patient wait times are far longer than those in the U.S., taxes to support such plans are higher, and government bureaucrats make healthcare decisions based on cost, not physicians and their patients.

 Speaking of costs, experts often refer to an analysis by the Committee for Responsible Federal Budget (CRFB), which found that any such Medicare for All plan “is likely to cost the federal government $28 trillion to $32 trillion more than it would spend under current law over the next decade.”